sahaj-wispr/interview/README.md

 ## Introduction

-We, at Wispr, are building a neural-computer interface to streamline and accelerate the process of interacting with technology.
+We, at Wispr, are building a voice interface to streamline and accelerate the process of interacting with technology.
 Today, you're going to play an important part in that mission by building a mini-personal assistant!

 We've already accomplished much of the groundwork, transforming user queries into actionable commands.
 Your task today involves three key objectives: